Dr. Carol Kaminski

 Old Testament Studies

 Dr. Carol M. Kaminski has taught Old Testament and Hebrew language courses at the Boston and South Hamilton campuses of Gordon-Conwell since joining the seminary faculty in 2002.
-She is a member of the Institute for Biblical Research, the Evangelical Theological Society and the Society of Biblical Literature.
+She is a member of the Institute for Biblical Research and the Society of Biblical Literature.

-Her dissertation has been published by T&T Clark, entitled, From Noah to Israel: Realization of the Primaeval Blessing After the Flood, and she is currently writing a book entitled Was Noah Good?
+Her dissertation has been published by T&T Clark, entitled, From Noah to Israel: Realization of the Primaeval Blessing After the Flood, and recently published Was Noah Good?
 Finding Favor in the Flood Narrative, which examines the role of divine favor in the Flood Story.
 Dr. Kaminski has also created an Old Testament Timeline, titled CASKET EMPTY: God's Plan of Redemption Through History and has written a companion text, Old Testament Reader's Guide, which are part of the CASKET EMPTY Bible Series (www.casketempty.com).
 She speaks at conferences and retreats, focusing on in-depth biblical teaching for laity.

 Originally from Australia, Dr. Kaminski holds an M.A. in Old Testament and an M.A.in Religion from Gordon-Conwell, and a Ph.D. from the University of Cambridge.